Emerging Perspectives on the Francophone Novel of Africa and the Caribbean

 Olaniyan, Tejumola and Ato Quayson.
 Eds.
 African Literature: An Anthology of

-.
+Criticism and Theory.
 Oxford: Blackwell Publishing, 2007.

 Ong, Walter.
 Orality and Literacy: the Technologizing of the Word.
 London and New